severalnines/docs/dsl.rst

 * ``Bool job.setBackupMethod(method)``
     Sets what kind of backup will be created, what software will be used to create the backup file.
 Returns true if the job is valid, all the properties are in order.
 Currently the following methods are supported:

   * null - If the backup method is missing one will be chosen.
-FIXME: some clusters might not tolerate an empty string here.
   * "auto" - To use the default backup software for the given cluster type.
 (This means mysqldump now).
   * "none" - This is the same as "auto".
   * "mysqldump" - Use the mysqldump program to create a backup.